Your cart is empty

 On the High Fashion side, we could discover in a new way, a Nike Dunk High Ambush Black White during the Fashion Week show in New-York.
 But other actors like Virgil Abloh have managed to take the Nike Dunk to a whole new level.
 One of the most successful strokes of genius from the founder of Off-Whites founder, with his"The 50" collection.
 The principle is simple: offer 50 variations of the Nike Dunk via an exclusive access system via the SNKRS application.

 If the Swoosh brand has understood one thing, it is the importance of capitalizing on these successful colors.
-As evidenced by its habit of declining in version High its editions of Dunk Low successful, as the editions Syracuse or Kentucky.
+As evidenced by its habit of declining in version High its editions of Dunk Low like the Syracuse or Kentucky editions.

-It is important to note that Nike often deviates from its traditional pattern with its leather base and innovates with games of materials by combining sometimes suede, suede or other materials.
+It is important to note that Nike often moves away from its traditional pattern with its leather base and innovates with the play of materials by combining suede, suede or other materials.

-Available in men's and women's sizing, the Nike Dunk is distinguished by a unisex side and increasingly attractive prices, which are the result of the multiplication of colors of the Swoosh brand.
+Available in men's and women's sizing, the Nike Dunk stands out by a unisex side and increasingly attractive prices, which are the result of the multiplication of colors of the Swoosh brand.

 A strategy that does not harm the brand for the moment since the vast majority of sizes of a model are unavailable as soon as they are put online or in stores ...